ethereum/eth-utils/README.md

 #### `to_hex(<bytes/int/bool>, text=<str>, hexstr=<str>)` -> str

-Takes a variety of inputs and returns it in its hexidecimal representation.
+Takes a variety of inputs and returns it in its hexadecimal representation.
 It follows the rules for converting to hex in the JSON-RPC spec.
 Roughly, it leaves leading 0s on bytes input, and trims leading zeros on int input.